Brain Training: The New Frontier For ESports - UrduPoint

 The goal is to determine training activities for each player to improve concentration, reaction speed or memory.

-- 'Future of eSports' - "All Team Liquid athletes are going to play the games and based on that, we're going to get a lot of data from which we create profiles," says Rafick de Mol, 28, an analyst at BrainsFirst, the Dutch company responsible for the development of Pro Lab.
+- 'Future of eSports' - "All Team Liquid athletes are going to play the games and based on that, we're going to get a lot of data from which we create profiles," says Rafick de Mol, 28, an analyst at BrainsFirst, the Dutch company that helped develop the software for Pro Lab.

 "It's a fairly recent development -- and we're at the forefront of that -- that can add so much value because it provides information that other tests or conversations don't provide," observes De Mol.